s32x/gamedetect/README.md

 [![CircleCI](https://circleci.com/gh/s32x/gamedetect.svg?style=svg)](https://circleci.com/gh/s32x/gamedetect)

-Gamedetect is a simple API that uses a trained neural network to identify games that are within the top 100 currently on Twitch (as of March 2019).
+Gamedetect is a simple API that uses a heavily trained neural network to identify games that are within the top 100 currently on Twitch (as of March 2019).
 The full list of supported games can be seen here.

 ## Try this...

-Send a POST request with a (relatively clear) game screenshot in the "image" field of a form to gamedetect.io.
+Send a POST request with a (relatively clear) game screenshot (one in the supported list) in the "image" field of a form to gamedetect.io.

 For example: